 PRO TIP: Pour the extra bacon fat into a glass jar and store in the fridge to use at a later time to cook things like eggs, pancakes, etc.

-how to shave and cook the brussel sprouts
+how to shave and cook the brussels sprouts

-While the bacon is crisping up, shave the brussel sprouts.
-Now, when it comes to the brussel sprouts, there are a few different methods to “shave” them.
+While the bacon is crisping up, shave the brussels sprouts.
+Now, when it comes to the brussels sprouts, there are a few different methods to "shave" them.

 The first method is to rinse the sprouts, remove the outer leaves, and trim the stems.
 Cut the sprouts in half lengthwise and place the cut sides down on the cutting board.